The Month of March

 Naming March - Mars’ Month

-March is the third month of the year in the Julian and Gregorian calendars and consists of 31 days.
+March is the third month of the year in both the Gregorian calendar and its predecessor, the Julian calendar.
 It was named after the Roman god of war, Mars.

 - Middle English - March or Marche